 Who pays: You, the customer - via reduced demand charges on utility bills.

-Revenue potential: $500-$5,000/year for commercial systems (depends on demand charge rates and load profile).
+Revenue potential: varies widely for commercial systems (depends on demand charge rates and load profile).

 Performance requirement: Predict peak demand intervals and dispatch battery to shave peaks.
 Requires load forecasting.